codingple/HotelStarRating/README.md

 # HotelStarRating
-#### Hotel Star Rating Prediction using K-Nearest Neighborhood in R
+#### Hotel star rating prediction using K-Nearest Neighborhood in R

 ### Motivation
 Have you ever seen "stars" in front of hotels?
 Do you know who makes a decision on hotels ratings?